Start your family tree

 Both projects entailed Irish immigration overseas, across the European continent and into Scotland and modern-day England and Wales.

 There was also significant immigration into Ireland over this period.
-Vikings – Scandinavian raiders, traders and settlers – also made a marked impact on the Irish population, particularly on the eastern and southern coast.
-Vikings brought with them allies, servants and slaves from across Britain, especially the Hebrides in Scotland.
+Vikings – Scandinavian raiders, traders and settlers – also markedly impacted the Irish population, particularly on the eastern and southern coast.
+Vikings brought allies, servants and slaves from across Britain, especially the Hebrides in Scotland.

 The Anglo-Norman conquest of Ireland in the years after 1169 also brought a significant influx of Anglo-Saxon, Flemish and Welsh groups under their Norman leaders.
 These immigrants settled in large numbers in the east and south of Ireland.